learn-co-curriculum/react-hooks-react-app-example/README.md

 For now, we will just focus on default exports.
 The line, `export default App` denotes that our `App` function is the main thing we want to export from our `App.js` file.
 You can have only one default export per file.
-If you take a look at one of the other JS files, `index.js`, you can see that at the top of the file, we are _importing_ `App` from `App.js` (the `.js` is not included, but still implied).
-This is the syntax to import something that is the default export of another file:
+If you take a look at `index.js`, you can see at the top of the file that we are _importing_ `App` from `App.js` (the `.js` does not need to be included).
+This import statement is what we use to import something that is the default export of another file:

 ```js
 import App from "./App";